GlaxoSmithKline plc – Annual report – 31 December 2025

 Business makes a major contribution to the public purse through its tax contribution.
 This includes direct taxes (such as corporate income tax) and indirect taxes (such as VAT, environmental taxes and customs duties) as well as other taxes (such as employment taxes and property taxes).
 It is therefore important that companies explain their approach to tax.
 This helps inform dialogue about tax and tax policy.

 As a global biopharmaceutical company, we have a substantial business and employment presence in many countries around the world and pay a significant amount of tax.
-This includes corporate income tax and other business taxes, and tax associated with our employees.
+This includes corporate income tax, other business taxes, and tax associated with our employees.
 We also collect a significant amount of tax on behalf of governments, such as income tax from payments to our employees and VAT along our supply chain.
 Further information in relation to GSK’s total tax contribution, giving a better reflection of our overall fiscal contribution in a particular country, can be found in our published Tax Strategy.

 We are subject to taxation throughout our supply chain.
 The worldwide nature of our operations means that our cross-border supply routes, necessary to ensure supplies of medicines into numerous countries, can result in conflicting claims from tax authorities as to the profits to be taxed in individual countries.
 This can lead to double taxation (with profits taxed in more than one country).